hamoid/Joukkue/README.md

 ## To do

-* Show layer crashes in chat.
+* Show room name, your name, participants
+* Allow changing rooms (show max 10 random rooms?)

 * Add cursors to move around grid
   * Use ENTER to edit
   * M to move
   * SPACE to toggle layer on/off
-* Show room name and participants
-* Allow changing rooms (show max 10 random rooms?)
 * Hide depth fields.
 Use GUI.
 * If someone edits same cell as you, indicate changed (but don't rewrite your work without notice)
   * ESC cancels your edit (jumps between grid and chat)